 "...there are significant stretches of DNA that are apparently not expressed in polypeptide products, and the base sequence along these stretches may represent important documents about the history of the organism as well as its present organization and potentialities." - Molecules as Documents of Evolutionary History.
 Emile Zuckerkandl & Linus Pauling, 1964

-1 Genetics Ph.D student
+1 Genetics Ph.D candidate

 2 Former bioinformatician